All Episodes

 Nixon did not, his tenure did not end well.

-Uh although a lot of presidents prior to Nixon were using all sorts of wiretaps.
+Although a lot of presidents prior to Nixon were using all sorts of wiretaps.

-But the bottom line, even when we passed FISA, the Foreign Intelligence Surveillance Act, even when the FISA law itself came into being, and now we said we've got to go to the judiciary to get to to get the okay to spy on incoming communications from Al Qaeda.
+But the bottom line, even when we passed FISA, the Foreign Intelligence Surveillance Act, even when the FISA law itself came into being, and now we said we've got to go to the judiciary to get the okay to spy on incoming communications from al-Qaeda, even when we got that, Jamie Gorlick testified, quote, the case law supports that the president has inherent authority to conduct warrantless physical searches for foreign intelligence purposes.

 A 2002 Court of Review opinion declared that FISA could not encroach on the president's constitutional powers.